Active

 BWB Partner Organizations:

 1. Grassroots Aid Partnership (GAP) is a Burner led organization that is now serving hundreds of hot meals daily to the flood survivors in Asheville, NC.
 The disaster struck close to home as their headquarters is based in Asheville.
 Luckily their equipment was spared and the team was able to deploy immediately following the storm.
-They are serving food in Asheville on Haywood Road across from the fire department.
-They are currently requesting:
+They were serving food in Asheville on Haywood Road across from the fire department.
+Now they can be found at:

 2. Footprint Project is already on the ground mobilizing solar power for groups that would otherwise rely on generators.
 The are requesting the following support: